michaelecrippa/TDD/README.md

-Repository following the book Test-Driven Development by Kent Beck
+Repository following the book Test-Driven Development by Kent Beck.

-*Chapter 1 - The Money Example*
+## *Part I - The Money Example*
+*Chapter 1 - Multi-Currency Money*
 *Chapter 2 - Degenerate Objects*
  - General TDD cycle (The goal is clean code that works)
     - Write a test